Neil Gorsuch Supreme Court nomination: Potential candidates

 During the 2016 presidential campaign, while Garland remained before the Senate, Trump released two lists of potential nominees.
 On May 18, 2016, Trump released a short list of eleven judges for nomination to the Scalia vacancy.
 In September 2016, Trump released a second list of ten possible nominees, this time including three minorities.

 Both lists were assembled by the Federalist Society and The Heritage Foundation.
 Leonard Leo of the Federalist Society played a major role in the creation of the second list, which included Gorsuch.
 The Trump administration also considered nominating Brett Kavanaugh and Amy Coney Barrett to the seat, who were later nominated and confirmed after the retirement of Anthony Kennedy in 2018 and the death of Ruth Bader Ginsburg in 2020, respectively.

 After winning the presidential election, Trump and White House Counsel Don McGahn interviewed four individuals for the Supreme Court opening, all of whom had appeared on one of the two previously released lists.
-The four individuals were federal appellate judges Tom Hardiman, Bill Pryor and Neil Gorsuch, as well as federal district judge Amul Thapar, all appointed to the federal bench by President George W. Bush While Pryor had been seen by many as the early front-runner due to the backing of Attorney General Jeff Sessions, many evangelicals expressed resistance to him, and the final decision ultimately came down to Gorsuch or Hardiman.
+The four individuals were federal appellate judges Tom Hardiman, Bill Pryor and Neil Gorsuch, as well as federal district judge Amul Thapar, all appointed to the federal bench by President George W. Bush.
+While Pryor had been seen by many as the early front-runner due to the backing of Attorney General Jeff Sessions, many evangelicals expressed resistance to him, and the final decision ultimately came down to Gorsuch or Hardiman.
 Hardiman had the support of Trump's sister, Judge Maryanne Trump Barry, but Trump instead chose to nominate Gorsuch.

 Announcement

 President Trump announced the nomination of Gorsuch on January 31, 2017.
 The nomination was formally received by the Senate on February 1, 2017, and was subsequently referred to the Senate Judiciary Committee.
 At the time of his nomination, Gorsuch was described as solidly conservative, but likely to be confirmed without much difficulty.
 Richard Primus of Politico described Gorsuch as "Scalia 2.0" due to ideological similarities, and a report prepared by Lee Epstein, Andrew Martin, and Kevin Quinn predicted that Gorsuch would be a "reliable conservative" similar to Scalia.

-According to The Washington Post, Trump considered rescinding Gorsuch's nomination, venting angrily to advisers after his Supreme Court pick was critical of the president's escalating attacks on the federal judiciary in a private February meeting with Democratic legislators.
+According to The Washington Post, Trump considered rescinding Gorsuch's nomination, venting angrily to advisers after Gorsuch was critical of his escalating attacks on the federal judiciary in a private February meeting with Democratic legislators.